 The first phase of the project will create a new five-story Transit Center with one above-grade bus level, ground-floor, concourse, and two below-grade rail levels serving Caltrain and future California High Speed Rail.
 Phase I will also create new bus ramp that will connect the Transit Center to a new off-site bus storage facility and the San Francisco-Oakland Bay Bridge.

 Designed by Pelli Clarke Pelli Architects (PCPA), the new Transit Center will feature a 5.4 acre park on the roof of the bus and rail station.
 A complementary transit tower designed by PCPA and developed by Hines will be built adjacent to the Transit Center and will provide additional financing for the project.

 Passenger service for all the transit systems using the Transit Center will continue uninterrupted while construction of the new facility continues.
 The project broke ground on the Transbay Temporary Terminal facility in December 2008.
 Operations at the Temporary Terminal began in August 2010 and the temporary facility now serves transit riders while the new Transit Center is being constructed.

 The former bus ramps servicing the Transbay Terminal were designed to accommodate the rail systems that used the Terminal in the 1940s and 1950s.
-New elevated bus ramps that enter the Transit Center from the west will eliminate the need for the seismically deficient east bus loop, while maintaining direct bus connections to and from the Transbay Transit Center and the Bay Bridge.
+A new elevated bus ramp that will enter the Transit Center from the west will eliminate the need for the seismically deficient east bus loop, while maintaining direct bus connections to and from the Transbay Transit Center and the Bay Bridge.
 The new reduced bus ramp system will also open up parcels of land for development opportunities that will help finance the transportation facilities.

-Once constructed, the new Transit Center will accommodate more than 100,000 passengers each weekday and more than 45 million people per year and make public transportation a convenient and accessible option for everyone who lives, works and visits the San Francisco Bay Area.
+Once constructed, the new Transit Center will accommodate more than 100,000 passengers each weekday and up to 45 million people per year and make public transportation a convenient and accessible option for everyone who lives, works and visits the San Francisco Bay Area.